cheatham1/SoftwareBook/simulated_data_details.md

 The factor FE denotes the filter efficiency for a given sample and $$f_k$$ is used for rescaling the leading order estimate to next to leading order in perturbative QCD.

-The following samples represent about 6.5Gb.
+The following samples represent about 6.5 Gb.

 |process | DataSet ID | Generator | $$\sigma$$*FE [pb] | $$f_k$$ | L [fb-1] | N events | size/Mb|
 | -- | -- | -- | -- | -- | -- | -- | -- |